 Below, January 30, 2019 video by the Hakai Institute re.
 Sunflower Stars and Sea Star Wasting Disease.

-Detail on research and observations in reverse chronological order:
+Research on Sea Star Wasting Syndrome in reverse chronological order:

 The paper’s discussion includes: “Cascading effects of the P. helianthoides loss are expected across its range and will likely change the shallow water seascape in some locations and threaten biodiversity through the indirect loss of kelp.
 P. helianthoides was the highest biomass subtidal asteroid across most of its range before the Northeast Pacific SSWD event.
 Loss or absence of this major predator has already been associated with elevated densities of green (Strongylocentrotus droebachiensis), red (Mesocentrotus franciscanus), and purple urchins (Strongylocentrotuspurpuratus) across their range, even in regions with multiple urchin predators.
 Associated kelp reductions have been reported following the outbreak . . .
 SSWD, the anomalously warm water, P. helianthoides declines, and subsequent urchin explosions . . . have been described as the “perfect storm.”
 This “storm” could result not only in trophic cascades and reduced kelp beds but also in abalone and urchin starvation.”